-Appendix A: Paragraph 53 of the Due Process Handbook for the International Accounting Standards Board (amended October 2008)
+Appendix A: Paragraph 53 of the Due Process Handbook for the International Accounting Standards Board (amended October 2008 and updated December 2010)

 - 53 The IASB carries out a post-implementation review of each new IFRS or major amendment.
 This is normally carried out two years after the new requirements have become mandatory and been implemented.
 Such reviews are normally limited to important issues identified as contentious during the development of the pronouncement and consideration of any unexpected costs or implementation problems encountered.
-A review may also be prompted by: - changes in the financial reporting environment and regulatory requirements - comments made by the SAC, the IFRIC, standard-setters and constituents about the quality of the IFRS.
+A review may also be prompted by: - changes in the financial reporting environment and regulatory requirements - comments made by the IFRS Advisory Council, the IFRS Interpretations

+Committee, standard-setters and constituents about the quality of the IFRS.